JiFish/artemis/README.md

 JiBASIC is a fork of PyBasic by richpl (https://github.com/richpl/PyBasic) with many platform-dependent features added.
 Fixes and improvements from PyBasic will be pulled in to JiBASIC, and any fixes here will be sent back via pull-request.
 Much of the following documentation is also forked from PyBasic.

-Currently programs written for, or saved in, PyBasic will run in Artemis.
+Currently most programs written for, or saved in, PyBasic will run in Artemis.
 But this may not be the case in the future.

-Artemis is also powered by pygame2 (https://www.pygame.org/news) and midiutil (https://github.com/MarkCWirt/MIDIUtil)
+Artemis is also powered by pygame2 (https://www.pygame.org/) and midiutil (https://github.com/MarkCWirt/MIDIUtil)

 ### To start...